ExploracuriousAlex/yapytr/README.md

 # pytr: use Trade Republic via the console

-This program provides an alternative access to Trade Republich via the console.
+This program provides an alternative access to Trade Republic via the console.

 Neither is it endorsed by Trade Republic nor am I in any relationship with Trade Republic (Trade Republic Bank GmbH).